moneyfoundation/money/README.md

-For more information, as well as an immediately usable, binary version of the Worldcoin client software, see http://www.worldcoinalliance.net.
+For more information, as well as an immediately usable, binary version of the Money client software, see http://www.moneyalliance.net.

 License
 -------

-Worldcoin is released under the terms of the MIT license.
+Money is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process